infinitered/gluegun/readme.md

 In addition, `gluegun` supports expanding your CLI's ecosystem with a robust set of easy-to-write plugins and extensions.

+# Notice

+Gluegun is at a stable point and we aren't planning on building new features for it, although the community continues to send in PRs and we release them.
+Read the [Community Supported](#Community-Supported) section to learn more.

 # Why use Gluegun?

 You might want to use Gluegun if: